fun facts about Dogs

 What’s the smartest dog breed?

-That honor, believe it or not, tends to go to the poodle!
+That honour, believe it or not, tends to go to the poodle!
 Or, the border collie - the classic sheepdog, regarded for being quick in the mind and quick on foot.

 What’s the ‘dumbest’ dog breed?